 A Longstreet Clinic hematologist will be able to properly diagnose these conditions and determine your best course of treatment.

 There are multiple types of leukemia, and your treatment will depend on several factors, including age and which type you’ve been diagnosed with.
 To that end, Longstreet Clinic hematologists and oncologists will work hand in hand with you to keep you informed of your options and determine your best course of treatment.

-Lymphoma treatments use radiation therapy, chemotherapy, or a combination of both to fight the disease.
+Lymphoma treatments utilize radiation therapy, chemotherapy, or a combination of the two treatments to fight the disease.
 In other cases, stem cell transplantation may be recommended.

-Myeloma treatment depends on how advanced the disease is.
-Like lymphoma, you may receive radiation therapy, chemotherapy or a combination of the two.
-Stem cell transplantation can play a role in myeloma treatment, too.
+Myeloma treatment, meanwhile, depends on what stage the disease is in when it is diagnosed.
+Like lymphoma, radiation therapy, chemotherapy, or a combination of the two may be used to treat myeloma.
+Stem cell transplantation may also play a role in myeloma treatment.